 - Maintain cage security according to rules.

-Gaming Change People or Booth Cashier Required Skills
+What a Gaming Change People or Booth Cashier Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.